 Imai said there’s evidence that supplemental NMN behaves differently from NR in the human body, including absorbing in to our tissues faster, which may make NMN more promising.
 His lab has completed the first human clinical trial on NMN and will publish the results next year.
 He said a second clinical trial on NMN is already planned.
 “We are trying to do this very rigorously.”

 Despite the lack of evidence that taking NAD-boosting supplements does more than simply increase NAD levels in humans, NR supplements are already distributed widely; NMN supplements are harder to find.
 Costs for both types of supplements can range from 50 cents per day to $3 per day — with no guarantee of quality.
-Because they are dietary supplements, not pharmaceutical drugs, they’re not subject to oversight by the Food and Drug Administration, and their manufacturers do not have to prove safety and efficacy.
+Because dietary supplements are not subject to the same sort of oversight as pharmaceuticals by the Food and Drug Administration, their manufacturers do not have to prove safety and efficacy.

 “I think that people need to be aware that certainty about safety or efficacy requires large, long-term studies that haven’t been done for NR and likely will never be done for the vast majority of supplements,” Baur said.
 “So there’s always a risk and potential reward to be considered when adding something to your diet.”